ajithkalluvettukuzhiyil/Udacity-Self-Driving-Car-Nanodegree/Term1/FindingLaneLines/README.md

 My pipeline consisted of 4 steps.
 First, I converted the images to grayscale, then I applied canny edge detection algorithm to detect the edges of the lines in the image, then I applied the hough transform and detected the lane lines in the image and then I draw the line on the lane line detected images.

+## **The shortcomings**
+There are two possible scenarios on which the algorithm might fail.
+    1. When the lane line slope changes
+    2. On curved roads

+## **Suggestions**
+Algorithm should detect the curved lane lines.